luxai-qtrobot/software/README.md

-# software
-Debian packages and other libraries
+# QTrobot Ubunut packages, headers and other libraries